opensearch-project/project-website/_posts/2024-05-16-Top-3-Scenarios-Where-Managing-Multiple-Clusters-with-One-OpenSearch-Dashboards-is-a-Life-Saver.md

 <img src="/assets/media/blog-images/2024-05-16-top3-scenarios-where-managing-multiple-clusters-with-one-opensearch-dashboards-is-a-life-saver/tsvb_overall.png"/>

-By simply specifying a new data_source_name field within the Vega specification url field, users can create Vega visualization with data from one or multiple specific data sources by name.
+By simply specifying a new `data_source_name` field within the Vega specification `url` field, you can create a Vega visualization with data from one or more specific data sources by name.
 An example specification setting is shown in the following image.

 <img src="/assets/media/blog-images/2024-05-16-top3-scenarios-where-managing-multiple-clusters-with-one-opensearch-dashboards-is-a-life-saver/vega_overall.png"/>